TRIGGER WARNINGS: MENTIONS OF SUICIDE, DEPRESSION, ANXIETY, SELF HATE

 My parents were, and still are, absolute saints.
 I am so grateful for everything they did for me, for holding my hand and letting me cry and doing everything they could to help me.

 My worst memory is New Year’s Eve in 2012.
 I watched the Muppets movie in my Snow White pyjamas and ate tapas with my parents and didn’t panic all night.
 But there was a memory in my mind, one that still creeps up on me to this day.
 It was ridiculous, too, from years before that night and so simple.
 I was in a friendship group with three girls.
 My memory was from when we were six or seven, and there were only three of us.
-I and another girl would pick on the other friend, stealing her hairband and being typical six or seven-year-old arseholes.
+Another girl and I would pick on the other friend, stealing her hairband and being typical six or seven-year-old arseholes.
 Things were okay after that – we grew up, we were still close, but that memory hit me like a sodding freight train, and it was all I could think of.
 The twist in my gut was back.

 The months after were awful.
 The feeling in my stomach was worse, stronger and more intense and it never went away.
 I couldn’t eat, I couldn’t sleep, I couldn’t focus.
 I was bordering on obsessive, replaying the memories in my head every night.
 I must have cried more in those months than I ever had as a baby (and I was a loud baby).
 Every night, I sobbed my eyes out and panicked and couldn’t breathe and begged my parents to tell me if I was a bully or an awful person.
 It was all-consuming and I still feel that self-doubt and hatred now.